Skip to main content

 Most clients also expose a manual override (paymentNetwork: 'solana' etc.) so the agent operator can force a chain regardless of balance.

-Paying on Tempo (mpp protocol)
+Paying on Tempo (MPP protocol)

 import { Mppx, tempo } from 'mppx/client'